DavidSReich/SwiftUICombined/README.md

 It also has:

 Most results/respones now use Result<T, ReferenceError> objects.
+Been mostly replaced by AnyPublisher<>.

 Data: